What is Single-Use Plastic?

 - Rubber Planter- These planters are made from tires.
 E.g. Upcycles Studio

 - Recycled Mats

 - Shoes - Made from sustainable wool, recycled plastic bottles and cardboard.
 E.g.Allbirds

 - Yoga Mats - Suga

-- Eco Friendly Jenga - Made from Fishing net
+- Eco-Friendly Jenga - Made from a Fishing net

 Plastic is a recyclable material but the bulk of it is not recycled.
 Since plastic water bottles have become a convenient and fairly inexpensive way to get drinking water on hand, they get added to the landfills just as heartily.According to figures released by the Federation of Indian Chambers of Commerce and Industry (FICCI) in 2017, India's per capita intake is 11 kilograms (24 pounds) compared to the United States, where it is the highest in the world at 109 kilos.

 The average for the world is about 28 kilograms, the data said.
 The Government expects consumption to grow to 20 kilograms by 2022.